DataDog/hiring-engineers/answers.md

-I experimented with using Docker for this assignment at first, but then decided to use Vagrant instead.
+I experimented with using Docker for this assignment at first, but then decided to use Vagrant instead, since it offered automatically synced folders.
 I had a little experience with Vagrant environments from an open source project that used it for a dev environment.
 When I was initially trying to get the environment set up, I got this error message when I ran `vagrant up`:

 ```
 The box you're attempting to add doesn't support the provider